genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/single-cell/discover-biosample-attributes.md

 # How to discover which biosample attributes are available

-This guide explains how to use a dry-run job to identify which cell-level metadata columns are uniform per biosample in your HDF5 file, so you can plan your `columns_to_export` before a full run.
+This guide explains how to identify which cell-level metadata columns are uniform per biosample in your HDF5 file - that is, attributes such as sex or disease that have the same value for every cell belonging to the same biosample.
+Rather than storing these attributes redundantly for each cell, you can promote them to the appropriate biosample level (Sample, Library, or Preparation) during the transformation, using `columns_to_export`.
+This dry-run discovery step lets you identify which columns are eligible before committing to a full run.

 ## When to use this